 It's been ten years, or twenty, or fifty, and now another, unanticipated evil threatens the world.
 A new hero stumbles into the conflict and rises up against this new threat, and they flounder because saving the world isn't easy.
 They could obviously benefit from the wisdom of someone Older and Wiser who has been through this before.
 Surely the now-legendary original hero will resurface to fight alongside their accidental successor.
 They fixed it last time.
 It only took them five books or three movies.
 They can do it again.
 Even if they want to sit out the fighting, they'll at least be involved as a Badass Teacher.

 But sometimes, they just don't want to.
 Maybe they feel like they've already done enough for the world.
+Maybe they feel they're too old to repeat their earlier feats.
 Maybe all they want to do is hang out on their island or in their secluded swamp and pretend none of it is happening.
 Sometimes, the former hero is determined to stay out of it.

 This trope occurs when a Sequel installment takes place while the central hero of the previous installment is still alive but features a new hero, and the former hero is absent from the main action.
 The former hero may appear in the sequel but be unwilling to help or they may have been Put on a Bus, but they must be available.
 Their absence cannot be because they're physically incapacitated, imprisoned somewhere else, or have become evil.
 Their lack of involvement must be by their own choice.